Monday, May 26, 2014

 Review

 I originally reviewed AFTER EARTH in 2013 and didn't care for it.
 I couldn't wait to turn it off because I thought it was a below-average film.
-The flick was from the imagination of Will Smith, not M. Night Shyamalan.
+The flick was the brainchild of Will Smith, not M. Night Shyamalan.
 He wanted to make this coming-of-age story into a post-apocalyptic sci-fi adventure.
 AFTER EARTH had great potential to be a solid sci-fi survival movie, but due to setbacks like poor acting, weird accent and the misplaced jungle setting, it would've been better if it wasn't a sci-fi film, given its original idea.
 The visuals were old school in some scenes.
 The people of ILM (Industrial Light & Magic) must have declined an offer to work with Shyamalan after The Last Airbender.

 While still different from his early sci-fi/action film roles, Will Smith's acting is not on par with his previous outings and portrays a stern and cold authority figure.
 The reason why Will had to act emotionally distant is that that's part of his character.
 Smith's offspring, Jaden, proves to be ill-suited for the lead hero.
 I admit it's Will's fault for casting Jaden in a serious movie that was his vanity project.
 If that isn't nepotism, I don't know what that is.
 There are a few elements that keep the movie half-intact.
 The more noticeable was the music by James Newton Howard.